Bogoliubov Transformations Beyond Shale-Stinespring: Generic $ v^* v $ for bosons: Notation

 The notation is adapted from \cite{BBS} in great parts.
-We consider a system with an indeterminate number of particles $ N $, whose one--particle sector is given by the sequence space $ \ell^2 $.\footnote{Note that any separable Hilbert space can be identified with $ \ell^2 $ by fixing an orthonormal basis, so the description with $ \ell^2 $ is quite general.} The configuration of the system is given by a vector of mode numbers $ (j_1, \ldots, j_N) $, which is an element of \textbf{configuration space}
+We consider a system with an indeterminate number of particles $ N $, whose one--particle sector is given by the sequence space $ \ell^2 $.\footnote{Note that any separable Hilbert space can be identified with $ \ell^2 $ by fixing an orthonormal basis, so the description with $ \ell^2 $ is quite general.} The configuration of the system is given by a vector of mode numbers $ (j_1, \ldots, j_N) $, which is an element of \textbf{configuration space}\footnote{The symbol $ \sqcup $ denotes the disjoint union of two sets.
+This notation is chosen to emphasize that, e.g., $ \NNN \sqcup \NNN^2 \sqcup \ldots \sqcup \NNN^N $ is not just $ \NNN^N $.}

 Here, $ \cQ^{(N)} = \NNN^N $ is also called the $ N $--particle sector of configuration space.
 The state of the system is described by a normed vector in the (mode--) \textbf{Fock space}

 We impose bosonic symmetry using the symmetrization operator $ S_+: \sF \to \sF $ with